Israeli troops order evacuation of Al Shifa hospital in 'next hour'

 Among the top three are Nicaragua who turned the spotlight on anxiety disorders and Ukraine who spoke out on the harrowing impacts of war

-Israeli troops ordered the evacuation of the Al-Shifa hospital "in the next hour" over loudspeakers on Sunday, an AFP journalist at the scene reported.
+Israeli troops ordered the evacuation of Al-Shifa hospital "in the next hour" over loudspeakers on Saturday, an AFP journalist at the scene reported, as troops combed the facility for Hamas hideouts.

+Al-Shifa hospital — Gaza's biggest — has become the focus of the Israel-Hamas war, now entering its seventh week.

+Israel claims Hamas operates a base underneath Al Shifa, a charge the militants deny.

+The Hamas health ministry in Gaza has announced dozens of deaths there as a result of power cuts caused by fuel shortages amid intense combat.

+Israel has made repeated calls for the hospital to be evacuated to the south, however medical professionals say the patients cannot be moved.

-They called the hospital's director, Mohammed Abu Salmiya, to instruct him to ensure "the evacuation of patients, wounded, the displaced and medical staff, and that they should move on foot towards the seafront", he told AFP.
+Hospital director Mohammed Abu Salmiya told AFP Israeli troops instructed him to ensure "the evacuation of patients, wounded, the displaced and medical staff, and that they should move on foot towards the seafront".

 ALSO READ: